 Persistent Identifiers

-The current PID services available for this module are:
+The current PID services available in this module are:

 General settings